Children in Crisis: An Asset-Based Approach to Working With Vulnerable Youth

 - Assess adolescent health needs, as well as the assets and capacities in a community that affect adolescent health

 - Assess the extent to which youth programs, interventions and initiatives across contexts and vulnerable youth populations use common elements of asset-based approaches

 - Methods of Assessment:

 - 30% Quizzes

 - Instructor Consent:

 Consent required for undergraduates.
 Undergrad consent will not be granted until the first day of class.
 Interested undergraduate students are encouraged to attend the first day.

 - Special Comments:

+This is the virtual/online section of a course also held onsite.
+You are responsible for the modality in which you register.
 Students have the option to participate in a 128-hour Practicum component associated with this course.
-Students will be required to apply in advance with Tyler Derreth (email@example.com) at SOURCE by November 1st.
+Students will be required to apply in advance with Tyler Derreth (firstname.lastname@example.org) at SOURCE by November 1st.
 For the practicum, students will be connected with a pre-selected Baltimore-based youth organization.
 They will work with the community contact person to engage in a service-learning project.
 Students participating in the practicum must register for both the main course (380.640 - 3rd term only) and Practicum component (SOURCE Special Studies code for 2 credits, 380.840 - 3rd and 4th term).